zcourts/higgs/higgs-cluster/README.md

 The state event has a set of parameters.
 Amongst the parameters is a merkle tree.
 All cluster related events are emitted under the "cluster" namespace.

-Whereever consistency needs to be verified in the cluster the merkle tree is used.
+Where ever consistency needs to be verified in the cluster the merkle tree is used.
 The merkle tree is a snapshot view of the entire cluster according to a Node at any given point.

 The hierarchy represented by the merkle tree is similar to: